 This Associates in Science Degree will provide students with the skills and knowledge needed for direct entry into the workforce.
-To earn this degree, students must also complete the requirements listed in Column 1 of the General Education Breadth Requirements for Columbia College

 Upon satisfactory completion of this award, the student should be prepared to:

 - Perform job duties as working pastry chef, production lead, and artisan bread baker. - Train, manage, and motivate a team in the baking and pastry environment.